Social engineering expert and white-hat hacker Rachel Tobac tells us just how cautious we should be online.

 What would a hacker want from me?
 Is it flawed to assume that if I’m not high profile or don’t have a lot of assets that I won’t be a target for a hacker?

 RT: This comes right back around to threat modeling, which I love.
 A few things to discuss here.
 First, folks often think “I don’t have access to anything of value, no one will target me,” without realizing that many attacks aren’t personal in nature.
 If an individual reuses a password and that password shows up in a credential dump on Pastebin because, say, the delivery website they use was breached, then an attacker is going to try those credentials in as many locations as they can.
 If that person reuses that password on that delivery website and their Gmail, or that delivery website and their bank, or Instagram, etc. then they may have their account taken over without ever having personal beef with the attacker.
-That’s why it’s so essential to avoid password reuse, store those unique random passwords in a password manager, and turn on MFA.
+That’s why it’s so essential to avoid password reuse, store those unique random passwords in a personal password manager, and turn on MFA.

 Folks often think “I don’t have access to anything of value, no one will target me,” without realizing that many attacks aren’t personal in nature.
 [They] don’t realize just how much they have access to that an attacker might be interested in.– Rachel Tobac